paarshva21/paarshva21/README.md

 - 📫 Reach out to me at **paarshva111@gmail.com.**
 - ⚡ Other interests include football, movies, books and indie music.
 - 🥇 Winner of Bajaj Finserv HackRx 4.0 '23.
-- 🥇 Special price at TSEC Codeissance '23.
+- 🥇 Winner of Special prize at TSEC Codeissance '23.

 ## Languages and Tools